 Referee: Indicate a full length charged timeout by facing the press box, give timeout signal then extend one arm in pointing fashion, horizontally, in the direction of the requesting team.
 Indicate a third charged timeout by following this signal with three tugs on an imaginary steam whistle.
 If R has a field microphone, announce the team calling the timeout has taken their third and final timeout of the half in lieu of the steam whistle pull signal.
-Confirm the number of timeouts remaining for each team and the playing time remaining in the period with L and H. Responsible for the ball.
-Do not allow Team A to snap the ball if Team B is not ready (delay of game) after being notified.
-When 20 seconds remain before the ready-for-play signal is to be given, signal H and L to inform the teams to return to the field, or when both teams indicate readiness to resume before that time, get ready signals from each captain, go to position behind the offensive huddle, and declare the ball ready for play.
+Confirm the number of timeouts remaining for each team and the playing time remaining in the period with U and relay to other officials.

+Umpire: Take charge of the ball and confirm number of timeouts left for each team.
+Confirm ready for play whistle with R. Do not allow Team A to snap the ball if Team B is not ready (delay of game) after being notified.